-Demands for improved, cheap, and better methods and materials are the market realities of modern engineering and materials science.
+Advanced adhesive materials are in demand to fill the need for improved, cheap, and better methods in modern engineering and materials science.
 New materials are coming on the market regularly, and to design engineers, these are always interesting developments.
 That said, all engineers tend to believe in wonder products after they’ve seen some proof.

-In the questioning world of professional engineering, nothing is simply accepted on face value.
-Questions will be pointed and practical, and will relate to functional issues across a spectrum of relevant points from machining materials to stress and other highly important matters.
+In the questioning world of professional engineering, nothing is simply accepted at face value.
+Questions will be pointed and practical and will relate to functional issues across a spectrum of relevant points, from machining materials to stress and other highly important matters.

 There’s also some market resistance.
 An “advanced” product might not fit working techniques and preferred standards.
 For example, joining heterogeneous materials involves some unavoidable issues: